All About PrEP

 According to the manufacturer one tablet should be taken every day.
 Studies have found medication effectiveness depends on how regularly it is taken.
 Missing doses will make it less effective.

 While not officially endorsed by the manufacturer, “On-Demand PrEP” is taken by some.
 This is taking PrEP just before sexual activity and continued for 2 days after.
-Studies have found this may reduce the risk around 80% (although in those studies the average person was taking 15 tablets a month – still quite frequently).
+Studies originally found this may reduce the risk around 80% (although newer studies are suggesting it may potentially be as effective as once daily use).
+On-Demand use is not currently recommended for trans men and cis women.

 Knowledge is power.